Tearsheet

 Share Issuance

-• The company maintains a Dividend Reinvestment Plan (DRIP), allowing shareholders to reinvest dividends to acquire additional common shares, typically issued from treasury at a 1% discount to the average market price.
+• The company maintains a Dividend Reinvestment Plan (DRIP), which allows shareholders to reinvest dividends to purchase additional common shares, typically at a 1% discount.

 Outbound Investments